Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-package-compat.md

 ## Introduction

-Thank you for being part of the [dbt package community](https://getdbt.slack.com/archives/CU4MRJ7QB) and maintaining [dbt packages](https://hub.getdbt.com/)!
+Thank you for being part of the [dbt's package hub community](https://hub.getdbt.com/) and maintaining [dbt packages](/docs/build/packages)!
 Your work makes dbt’s ecosystem possible and helps thousands of teams reuse trusted models and macros to build faster, more reliable analytics.

 This guide will help you upgrade your dbt packages to be [<Constant name="fusion" />](/docs/fusion)-compatible.
 A <Constant name="fusion" />-compatible package:
 - Supports [<Constant name="fusion_engine" />](/docs/fusion) version `2.0.0`
 - Uses the [`require-dbt-version` config](/reference/project-configs/require-dbt-version) to signal compatibility in the dbt package hub
-- aligns with the latest JSON schema introduced in dbt <Constant name="core"/> v1.10.0.
+- aligns with the latest JSON schema introduced in dbt <Constant name="core"/> v1.10.0

 In this guide, we'll go over: